maroontress/StyleChecker/README.md

   Regulate spacing around a semicolon, specially in `for` statements.
   The style `for (;;)` of an infinite `for` loop is allowed.
-  Note that this rule is realized with NoSpaceBeforeSemicolon and SpaceAfterSemicolon analyzers, and they are a replacement of [SA1002][sa1002].
+  Note that this rule is realized with NoSpaceBeforeSemicolon and SpaceAfterSemicolon analyzers, and they are a replacement for [SA1002][sa1002].
 - [NoSingleSpaceAfterTripleSlash](doc/rules/NoSingleSpaceAfterTripleSlash.md)
   &mdash; Regulate spacing after triple slash (Single Line Documentation Comment).
-  It is a replacement of [SA1004][sa1004].
+  It is a replacement for [SA1004][sa1004].

 ## Requirements to run